EnglishSpanish

 Hammertoes

-Hammertoes are often caused by wearing shoes that have only a narrow space for your toes.
+Hammertoes are often caused by wearing shoes that have a narrow toe box.
 Often, the toe just beside your big toe is affected.
 It can develop a bend in its joint that causes pain when you walk and a deformed appearance.
 At Best Foot Doctor NY, we offer hammertoe surgery to correct this condition.

 Bunions

 Many city dwellers love wearing high heels for a night out in Manhattan or NYC.
 However, they often develop bunions as a result.
 A bunion is a bony protrusion that forms on the base of your big toe.
-It looks unsightly, and it can also cause pain when you walk.
+It appears unsightly, and it can also cause discomfort when walking.
 Bunion surgery may be necessary to restore your comfort and mobility.

 Corns

-High heels often cause pressure and friction when you wear them for long periods.
-Your feet may respond by developing corns – thick layers of hard skin – in areas where your shoes rub the most.
+High heels can often cause pressure and friction when worn for extended periods.
+Your feet may respond by developing corns – thick layers of hardened skin – in areas where your shoes rub against you the most.
 You may need corn removal to address the problem fully.

 Since your toes don’t have enough room to spread out properly in narrow shoes, you may develop ingrown toenails if you wear high heels frequently.
 While surgery can correct ingrown toenails, it’s best to avoid them in the first place if possible, by making careful footwear choices.

-Can I Wear Heels Without Harming My Feet and Causing Heel Pain?
+Can I Wear Heels Without Harmful Effects on My Feet and Causing Heel Pain?

 The best shoes for preventing heel pain do not have raised heels.
 However, lowering your risk of developing foot problems is often possible without completely giving up high heels.
 Here are a couple of tips that podiatrists recommend.

 High heels aren’t the best shoes for heel pain, but some are worse than others.
-For example, stilettos can be especially bad for your feet.
+For example, stilettos can be particularly detrimental to your feet.
 Not only do they frequently cause problems like bunions, corns, and heel spur syndrome, but they can also cause you to fall and sprain your ankle.
-When possible, choose lower heels that offer stability when you walk.
+When possible, opt for lower heels that provide stability while walking.
 Also, look for a toe box wide enough for your toes to fit comfortably.

 Wearing high heels for short periods can help minimize the damage they cause.
 Try to bring along a pair of lightweight flats when you’re preparing for a night out.
 While on the subway or waiting for a taxi, you may want to change into flats until you reach your destination.
-If your feet feel sore or you notice any pain in the back of the heel, it’s a sign that you need to take a break from standing and walking.
+If your feet feel sore or you experience pain in the back of your heel, it’s a sign that you need to take a break from standing and walking.

 Experiencing Heel Pain?
 Call Best Foot Doctor NY Today!

 Do you enjoy wearing heels for a night out in Manhattan or NYC?
-Are you experiencing nagging heel pain or discomfort that won’t go away?
+Are you experiencing persistent heel pain or discomfort that persists despite treatment?
 Visit Best Foot Doctor NY and get the best solutions available.
 Call Dr. Emmanuel Fuzaylov today at (718) 291 9020!

 Skip to content